ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 - missing some events (**recommended**)
 - missing ALL events (**recommended**)

 Then, the next cell will print the relevant dataframe, with an option below to `Save Dataframe`.
 Simply type the intended filename and filetype into the `File or Dataframe Name` box (ex. missing_vrls_collectioncode.csv) and press `Save Dataframe`.
 The file should now be available in your `ipython-utilities` folder for dissemination.
+Please track this information in a new GitLab ticket.

 #### Task list checkpoint